iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Space Introduction.md

 \end{aligned}
 $$

-At this step, we had made a minimizers $y^+$ that is closest to the element $v$ that has beend lifted up from $Y$, the closed set while still remains in $Z$, in a hilbert space (a stronger version of a normed vector space), this would become a projection.
+At this step, we had made a minimizers $y^+$ that is closest to the element $v$ that has been lifted up from $Y$, the closed set while still remains in $Z$, in a Hilbert space (a stronger version of a normed vector space), this would become a projection.
 From the definition of $\inf$ we have:

 $$
 \begin{aligned}